UMAprotocol/docs/docs/community/product.md

 ---
-title: Community guide to product
+title: Community guide to products
-sidebar_label: Community guide to product
+sidebar_label: Community guide to products
 ---
 Here you will find details of all the products currently built on UMA, along with both official and community produced resources for their use.